timescale/docs/cloud/service-operations/maintenance.md

 />
 -->

-You can also manually upgrade to the next PostgreSQL version from the dashboard.
+You can also manually upgrade to the newest supported PostgreSQL version (PostgreSQL&nbsp;14) from the dashboard.

 Upgrading to a newer version of PostgreSQL allows you to take advantage of new features, enhancements, and security fixes.
 It also ensures that you are using a